bmatthews68/ldapunit/README.md

 LDAPUnit
 ========

-**LDAPUnit** is a Java library help create unit tests for that depend on an LDAP directory server.
+**LDAPUnit** is a Java library help create unit tests for that depend on a LDAP directory server.

 DirectoryServerRule
 -------------------